Comfort food: Grandma’s Corn Chowder

 Another great place to find nostalgic recipes like my grandma’s from a variety of authentic cookbooks from Hawaii, I highly recommend joining the Facebook community called the Kau Kau Chronicles!
 It’s an amazing resource with PDF versions of many of the classic spiral-bound cookbooks that many of us have in our collections.

-So with that said, here are a few of my current favorites that make me both hungry and nostalgic along with the reasons why you’ll love them too:
+Here are a few of my current favorite Hawaii books and cookbooks that make me both hungry and nostalgic along with the reasons why you’ll love them too:

 The Poke Cookbook by Martha Cheng